hyung8758/esnet_python/README.md

-Linux and MacOSX (This script is not tested on Window)
+Linux and MacOSX (This script is not tested on Windows)
 ---

 ~~python 2.7~~ (Python 2.7 was used to be supported but not anymore.)